Ethiopian airstrikes in Tigray force UN flight to turn back

-NAIROBI, Kenya (AP) — Ethiopian military airstrikes on Friday forced a United Nations humanitarian flight to abandon its landing in the capital of the country’s Tigray region, according to two aid workers.
-If deliberate, the action would be a sharp escalation in the intimidation tactics that Ethiopian authorities have used against aid workers amid an intensifying, year-long war in Tigray.
+NAIROBI, Kenya (AP) — Ethiopian military airstrikes on Friday forced a United Nations humanitarian flight to abandon its landing in the capital of the country’s Tigray region, two aid workers said, and an Ethiopian government spokesman confirmed that authorities were aware of the inbound flight.
+The development appears to be a sharp escalation in the intimidation tactics that Ethiopian authorities have used against aid workers amid the intensifying, year-long Tigray war.

 The aid workers spoke on condition of anonymity because they were not authorized to share the information with the media.

+Ethiopian government spokesman Legesse Tulu told The Associated Press authorities were aware the U.N. flight was in the area but said that U.N. and military flights had a “different time and direction.”
+It wasn’t immediately clear how close the Ethiopian warplanes came to the U.N. aircraft.

-Ethiopian government spokesman Legesse Tulu said the airstrikes in the city of Mekele targeted a former military training center now being used as a “battle network hub” by rival Tigray forces.
+Legesse said the airstrikes in the city of Mekele targeted a former military training center now being used as a “battle network hub” by rival Tigray forces.

-The spokesman, along with a military spokesman, didn’t immediately respond to questions about the U.N. flight.
+A military spokesman didn’t immediately respond to questions about the U.N. flight, which had planned to land in Mekele, the main base of humanitarian operations in Tigray.

-Ethiopia’s government in recent months has accused some humanitarian groups of supporting the Tigray forces, and last month it expelled seven U.N. officials while accusing them without evidence of falsely inflating the scale of the Tigray crisis.
-Authorities also have subjected humanitarian workers on U.N. flights to intrusive searches while imposing what the U.N. has called a “de facto humanitarian blockade” on the region of some 6 million people.
+Ethiopia’s government in recent months has accused some humanitarian groups of supporting the Tigray forces, and last month it took the extraordinary step of expelling seven U.N. officials while accusing them without evidence of falsely inflating the scale of the Tigray crisis.

-Ethiopia’s government says it has again carried out airstrikes in the capital of the country’s Tigray region.
-It’s the fourth time this week as a nearly year-long war intensifies.

-Government spokesman Legesse Tulu tells The Associated Press that Friday’s strikes targeted a former military training center near Mekele that’s now serving as a “battle network hub” for the rival Tigray forces.
+Authorities also have subjected humanitarian workers on U.N. flights to intrusive searches while imposing what the U.N. has called a “de facto humanitarian blockade” on the region of some 6 million people, where the AP has reported that people have begun to starve to death.

-Residents in Mekele confirmed the strikes.
+Residents in Mekele confirmed the latest airstrikes.
 One said they occurred near Mekele University.
 There was no immediate information on any casualties.

 Spokesmen for the Tigray forces have denied that sites targeted earlier this week were used in relation to the fighting.
 Health workers and other residents have said at least three children have been killed and more than a dozen people injured.